 - How to save when shopping for your pet

 Pet health insurance is also an important consideration that many potential pet owners may overlook when budgeting for a dog or cat.

-As technology and modern medicine advances for humans, so do emergency procedures and treatments for pets, which means they also come with a big price tag.
+As technology and modern medicine advance for humans, so do emergency procedures and treatments for pets, which means they also come with a big price tag.

-Depending on the breed, a typical pet insurance policy could cost you around $20 to $60 a month.
+Depending on the breed, a typical pet insurance policy could cost you around $30 to $80 a month.
 However, a broken leg, hip problems, ear infections, swallowing foreign objects, diabetes, or urinary tract infections can cost you thousands of dollars without pet insurance.
-All it takes is one accident or illness to justify the cost of pet insurance.
+All it takes is one accident or illness to justify the cost of a policy.

 Comparing the costs of a puppy and a kitten

 Whether you see your pet as a friend or family member, chances are you would do almost anything for them.
 But before picking a pet to take home, be prepared to budget for the associated costs.